tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

 ![][13]

 Maps are a great addition to Report Builder 3.0.
-You can easily align data from sales, customers, products, campaigns, or even the miles you’ve run each week with built-in maps.
+You can easily align data from sales, customers, products, campaigns, or even the miles you've run each week with built-in maps.
 This takes reporting to a new level.

 This was a very basic introduction – there is much more you can accomplish with maps.
 Check out these additional resources for more information!